PrashantMohta/ModdingDocs/Tools/decompilers.md

-﻿# DnSpy
+﻿# ILSpy

 ### TODO
-- What is Dnspy
+- What is ILspy
 - How to search
 - What is Analyze (to see usage of field/function)
 - How to view IL code